 Are the snackpack items donated?
 While SCC is thankful for the many food drives that support SnackPacks for Kids, due to the many dietary constraints the center continues to purchase the majority of our snack items at a cost of over $60,000 each month.
 Our organization does not receive any state or federal funding for this.
 SnackPacks for Kids is funded by grants, food drives and through generous donations from individuals, businesses, corporations and area churches.

-Donations we are currently accepting for this program are individual fruit cups, pudding cups, hot cereal packets, granola bars (peanut free, please) and macaroni and cheese.
+We are currently accepting the following donations for this program: individual fruit cups, pudding cups, hot cereal packets, granola bars (peanut free, please) and macaroni and cheese.

 All food donations may be dropped off at the SCC Administrative Offices, 1211 West Hudson Road, Rogers, M-TH 8:30 am-4:30 pm and FR 8:30 am-Noon.

-If you are interested in scheduling a packing session for your group, or members of your family for the Tuesday afternoon or evening sessions, or more information on the program, contact SnackPacks for Kids Program Coordinator Joe Raleigh 479.636.4198, ext.
-248.
+If you are interested in scheduling a Tuesday evening packing session for your group, or members of your family, email SnackPacks for Kids Program Coordinator Joe Raleigh with a list of names, a contact number for the person in charge of the group, and the date you want to pack.